 5. After steaming, pan-fry till crisp again.

-Once the steaming is done, open the lid and let the water evaporate.
-Gyoza will look wet and soggy, but it will become crisp on the bottom again when you cook it with a small amount of sesame oil for a few minutes.
-Give the bottoms of gyoza a nice long contact with the hot surface (don’t touch too much).
+Once steamed, open the lid and let the water evaporate.
+The gyoza will look wet and soggy but will become crisp on the bottom again when fried with a bit of sesame oil for a few minutes.
+Give the bottoms a lengthy contact with the hot surface, and don’t touch them too much while they’re crisping.

-When it comes to making gyoza, I always make sure to make a big batch in one session.
+When it comes to gyoza, I always make a big batch.
 Why?
-Because gyoza freezes so well and you’re so glad you did it when you are running short in time.
-Frozen gyoza also cooks well on the last-minute.
-You can cook straight from the freezer and no defrosting needed.
+Because gyoza freezes so well for future meals.
+You’ll be so glad you did it when you are running short on time.
+Frozen gyoza also cooks well at the last minute with a short cook time.
+You can fry it straight from the freezer—no defrosting needed.

-So double or triple the amount of the recipe when you plan on making gyoza.
-I freeze everything that I don’t need except for dinner I am preparing.
+So, double or triple the recipe when you make gyoza.
+I freeze everything except for what I need to cook for that night’s dinner.

-One thing to remember.
-Make sure to layout the gyoza flat (like the picture above) and “flash freeze” them in the freezer until solid (at least outside is frozen) before packing in an airtight bag (Ziploc etc) to freeze.
+One thing to remember when freezing: Make sure to lay the gyoza flat (like the picture above) on a tray or baking sheet and “flash freeze” them in the freezer until solid (or at least the outside is frozen).
+Then, you can pack them in an airtight, resealable bag to freeze.
 That way, your gyoza won’t stick to each other in the bag.

 Now that you’re equipped with some tips and techniques, I hope you enjoy making Vegetable Gyoza.
 It’s such a fun activity that you want to get your family members or your partner involved!